samay-app/samay/README.md

 ## Issues and PRs

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.
-[Join our community](https://gitter.im/Kukkee/community) on Gitter or [start a new discussion](https://github.com/Kukkee/Kukkee/discussions/new) on GitHub!
+[Start a new discussion](https://github.com/Kukkee/Kukkee/discussions/new) on GitHub!

 We'd also love PRs.
 If you're thinking of a large PR, please open up an issue first to discuss your proposed changes with a project maintainer!